 So was Mary Magdalene just another prostitute?
 For centuries there wasn’t much controversy about it.
 Few even thought of her as Jewish.
 In the Bible we read that she was present at the Crucifixion and the Resurrection and little else, but we assume that Christ saved her from a life of sin and turned her into a believer.

-Over the last 30 years, many scholars, both male and female, secular and religious, have complained that much has been left out of the Gospels (“Good stories”) by Matthew, Mark, Luke, John... and Paul.
+Over the last 50 years, many scholars, both male and female, secular and religious, have complained that much has been left out of the Gospels (“Good stories”) by Matthew, Mark, Luke, John... and Paul.
 The gospel writers stand accused of patriarchal values because they left out the saucy details.
 The scholars have asked a series of provocative questions: what exactly was Jesus’ relationship with Mary Magdalene?
 Was their relationship sexual?
 Wasn’t it normal for young Jewish men to be married by the time Jesus and the disciples were preaching in the Galilee?
-If so, why there is no mention of their wives?
+If so, why there is no mention of their wives, aside from Peter's?
 Was Mary Magdalene, in fact, the leading apostle?
 Was she married to Jesus?
 Was Jesus a widower or divorced?
 Were there infertility problems?
 Was Jesus rather too interested in women?
 Was Mary older, with one marriage already behind her?
+The disciples themselves were mostly under the age of 20.
 Was the Crucifixion an elaborate deception and were Jesus and Mary married later after the fuss died down and they had three children?
 And what exactly was Jesus’ relationship with Lazarus (“the one you love” – John 11)?
 Above all, was Mary ever a prostitute and, if she was, what was the nature of her special mystique that she has incited all these scholarly reinventions?
 Was she from someplace else altogether, like Egypt?
 Was she black?
 Has the true story been suppressed?

 There is a manuscript known to religious scholars as the Gospel of Philip, which was recovered in Egypt in 1945.
 It is said to have been written by the Valentinians, a 2nd century Christian sect, who placed a greater value on marital sexuality than on virginity.
 This is an interesting distinction.
 In this manuscript they refer to Mary Magdalene as Christ’s “partner” and “spouse” and that he often kissed her on the mouth.
 This is all the more startling given the early Christian writers’ horror of sex.
 In another manuscript, the Gospel of Mary, which was rediscovered in Egypt in 1896, an even more intimate relationship is hinted at.
 Who were those early Christian provocateurs – the Gnostics -- who wrote such extraordinary things and why were their views suppressed so successfully from history?